smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 OperatorFactoryAddress = '0xa5B85635Be42F21f94F28034B7DA440EeFF0F418' # Example
 ```
+The address of the canonical operator forwarder contract on the given chain.
+Note that this is usually autodetected from chain ID.

 ### RPCDefaultBatchSize<a id='EVM-RPCDefaultBatchSize'></a>
 ```toml
 RPCDefaultBatchSize = 100 # Default
 ```
+Default batch size for batched RPC calls.

 ### TxReaperInterval<a id='EVM-TxReaperInterval'></a>
 ```toml
 TxReaperInterval = '1h' # Default
 ```
+TxReaperInterval controls how often the EthTx reaper will run.

 ### TxReaperThreshold<a id='EVM-TxReaperThreshold'></a>
 ```toml
 TxReaperThreshold = '168h' # Default
 ```
+TxReaperThreshold indicates how old an EthTx ought to be before it can be reaped.

 ### TxResendAfterThreshold<a id='EVM-TxResendAfterThreshold'></a>
 ```toml
 TxResendAfterThreshold = '1m' # Default
 ```
+TxResendAfterThreshold controls how long to wait before re-broadcasting a transaction that has not yet been confirmed.

 ### UseForwarders<a id='EVM-UseForwarders'></a>
 ```toml